memfault/interrupt/_posts/2023-05-17-cpp-17-for-embedded.md

 ## Conclusion
 As opposed to C++14, C++17 came with many new features.
 Some of those features are beneficial in the world of embedded systems and some of them are not.
 I inspected the ones that I liked the most by directly utilizing them in my current designs.

 The computation power range of embedded devices varies considerably between different products.
 Some of the features that I chose might not be appropriate in your firmware due to several reasons such as CPU performance, lack of compiler support, verification necessity, etc. Migration to C++17 might cost you a severe amount of time and effort.
-It’s better to know whether you really require the migration or not.
+It’s better to know whether you require the migration or not.

 <!-- Interrupt Keep START -->